taranga Safari Lodge

 Kavango - Namibia

 Taranga Safari Lodge is a luxury riverbank bush camp situated next to the Kavango River in north-east Namibia.
-It is near Halili Village some 35km west of the town of Rundu and is perfectly located for those on the way from central Namibia to the Caprivi Strip or Victoria Falls.
+It is near Halili Village some 35km west of the town of Rundu and is perfectly located for those on the way from central Namibia to the Zambezi Region (formerly the Caprivi Strip) or Victoria Falls.

 The Kavango River is often called the Okavango River and it flows for some 1,600km (1,000 miles) south-eastwards from where it rises in Angola.
 Here it is known as the Kubango River and forms a section of Namibia's northern border, (approx 350km).
 It continues across the Caprivi Strip & Kavango and into the Kalahari regions of north-western Botswana, where it divides into streams before emptying into the Okavango Delta wetlands.

 As this safari lodge is one of the very few luxury bush camp lodges in the region, guests can expect privacy and seclusion.
 There will numerous uninterrupted photographic opportunities around the area, especially with the striking views across the river into the nearby floodplains and lily-covered wetlands.
 This type of environment always attracts interesting and diverse creatures, both great and small.

 Relaxation and enjoyment are of paramount importance at this Taranga Safari Lodge.
 Unwind and relax in the restaurant, guest lounge, the large wooden decks or enjoy a splash in the swimming pool at the main deck.

 Accommodation is in 4 open-fronted luxury riverbank tented cottages set amongst towering riverine trees.
 En-suite bathrooms, a fan and a tea/coffee station are standard.
 Some of the rooms have a mini-bar and mosquito nets.